mozerpol/learningRISC-V/implementation/my_implementation/single_stage/README.md

 # RISCPOL
-> Simple RISC-V (RV32I) core written in VHDL.
-Features:
+> Implementation of a simple single-stage pipeline for the RISC-V core (RV32I) written in VHDL.
+Features include:
 > - 8-bit Timer
 > - UART
 > - 8-bit GPIO